tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/3/LessonPlan.md

   * Start/Endtime/Timeframe

-  * Are the funds distributed during the crowdsale or after.
+  * Are the funds distributed during the crowdsale, or after?

-  * Is there a refund policy if the goal was not successful.
+  * Is there a refund policy if the goal was not successful?

 * When implementing a crowdsale, you have first to decide how you are going to release tokens to the participants of the sale.
 This is known as `token emission` and is normally done in one of three ways: